 Some of the Rizzo PVC chess pieces made in 1999.

 The first Bean Bunny toy was a plush hand puppet produced by Applause in 1986 based on "The Tale of the Bunny Picnic" TV special.
 Shortly after this, Bean Bunny joined the Muppet Show gang as part of the cast for The Jim Henson Hour.
 In 1991 the first PVC figure of Bean Bunny was sold at the Muppet Vision 3D gift shop, and the character is featured in the Muppet Vision 3D film.
 The first plush doll of Bean Bunny was also made for sale at the Muppet Vision 3D gift shop during the 1990s or early 2000s.
-I don't recall ever seeing a finger puppet or an action figure of Bean Bunny.
+In 2016 Diamond Select Toys produced the very first action figure of Bean Bunny as part of the Muppets Select series of action figures.
+The Bean Bunny figure was included in a packaged set with Kermit the Frog and Robin the Frog.
+I don't recall ever seeing a finger puppet of Bean Bunny.
 (I also don't have any Bean Bunny items in my collection yet!)